dkeshri/Study/Backend/dotnet/IOT/IOTConcept/MessageQueue/Dkeshri.MessageQueue.RabbitMq/README.md

 ### In Sender Application

-The `ISendMessage` interface is provided for the sender, offering the following methods:
+The `IMessageSender` interface is provided for the sender, offering the following methods:

 * SendToQueue(string message)
 * SendToQueue(string queueName, string message)